Badd Blood: In Your House: Reception

-The main event was given a 5-star match rating by Dave Meltzer, which would be the last WWF/WWE match to receive the honor until the John Cena vs CM Punk match at the 2011 Money in the Bank event.
+The main event was given a 5-star match rating by Dave Meltzer, which would be the last WWF/WWE match to receive the honor until the John Cena vs. CM Punk match at the 2011 Money in the Bank event.
+The next time a Hell in a Cell match would get a five-star rating would occur nearly 25 years later in a match between Cody Rhodes, and Seth Rollins, with a third coming on the 27-year anniversary of this event, in a match between CM Punk and Drew McIntyre.
 The pay-per-view received a 0.60 buyrate, equivalent to approximately 240,000 buys.

 In 2015, Kevin Pantoja of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "The show itself was pretty damn boring until the end.
 Besides the main event, only two matches earn two stars and they barely accomplish that.
 This may be because of the emotions after one [of] their colleagues passed away, but everyone, outside of the Cell match, seemed to kind of mail it in.
 Speaking of the Cell, it is the only reason you should go see this and saves this from being a terrible score.
-It is one of the greatest matches of all time."
+It is one of the greatest matches of all time".